ShiftMediaProject/VSYASM/README.md

 To use YASM in a project you must enable the customisation by right click on the project in the Solution Explorer and select 'Build Customisations..'.
 This will give you a dialog box that allows you to select YASM as an assembler (note that your assembler files need to have the extension '.asm').
 If you have used option **3** above, you will need to let the dialogue find them using the 'Find Existing' button below the dialogue.

-To assemble a file with YASM, select the Property Page for the file and ensure that 'Nasm Assembler' is selected in the Tool dialog entry.
+To assemble a file with YASM, select the Property Page for the file and ensure that 'YASM Assembler' is selected in the Tool dialog entry.
 The additional YASM property page can then be used to change various options supported by YASM..